SparkSeeker-AU/2-QuantitativeMarketResearch/Market Research Approach/README.md

 ## Marco Market Research

 Marco research targets the whole China market.
-We should start from paying particular attention to both the central government policies, reports and released data.
-Don't worry too much about the data accuracy at this stage.
-If there is a good alignment between the policies and reports it promotes and the data trend, then it is a good sign that the government is actively promoting activities in certain areas.
+We should start from paying particular attention to both the central government policies, reports and released data. if there is a good alignment between the policies and reports it promotes and the data trend, then it is an obvious indication that the government is actively promoting activities in certain areas.

 **Primary Research**

-The primary reserach
+The primary reserach at a Macro market level is optional.
+We would recommending do so for products / services under a watch list that is likely subject to existing complex local regulations or up-coming new regulations.
+We will compose a watch list and share here soon.

+Though central government officials can be a good interview source, they may not be easily accessible.
+There are other good sources for primary research at the Macro market level such as:
+1. Major government sponsored think-tanks - look for strategic directions alignment or risks
+2. Major domestic venture capital advisors - look for near term opportunities or risks
+3. Advisors have major state owned enterprises backgrounds - look for near term opportunities or risks

 **Secondary Research**

+A secondary research, at least a basic review of the macro market is very much needed.

 ## Mesco Market Research